salwey/moon_impact_on_behaviour/README.md

 # moon_impact_on_behaviour

+### Can we find evidence for any impact on human behaviour in emergency 911 calls and then also into sleep patterns which would infer changes in behaviour?

-## Check for correlation on Emegency 911 calls and Fitbit sleep data with the phase of the moon.
+##### Includes exploration of the 911 emergency calls data source and fitbit sleep pattern info then correlation checks against phases of the moon.

 Tableau presentation: https://public.tableau.com/app/profile/andy1881/viz/MoonStuff/MoonPower